muratom/text-processor/README.md

 # text-processor
-Stupid text processor (written in C)
+Stupid text processor with CLI (written in C).